zkry/go-sed/README.md

-### NOTE: This is a work in progress and is currently not in a functional state as the lexer is going through a complete rewrite.

 # go-sed
 A sed implementation in Go.

-This is a work in progress project that aims to be a fully compatable sed clone writen in pure Go.
-I will also have a library component that you can use to filter text.
-It should end up looking as follows:
+This project aims to be a fully compatable sed clone writen in pure Go with no dependencies.
+There is also a Go api that you can call to integrate this into other Go programs.

+For example, the follwoing will indent the text by five spaces:

 ```go
 myTxt := `